m2e-code-quality/m2e-code-quality/README.md

 5. On the *Projects* page, collapse the *Eclipse Projects* to scroll down to the *Github Projects* and select *m2e-code-quality*.
 6. Make sure to choose the HTTPS anonymous option for the repository
 7. Choose other preferred installation settings on the *Variables* page.
-8. Finish the wizard and watch how your development environment is being assembled, courtesy of Oomph.
+8. Finish the wizard and watch your development environment being assembled.
+9. Create an Eclipse run configuration.
+The target platform will automatically be setup correctly.

+## Release

 See [doc/release.md](doc/release.md) for information about how all of this is released.

+## Mailing list

 Activity here is 'coordinated' on a mailing list:
 `m2e-code-quality@googlegroups.com`.